Skip to the main content.

 In the UK shareholders are always subject to Capital Gains Tax.
 So there will be something to pay on any gains.
 However, you can avoid paying the top rate of CGT.

-EMI schemes are particularly tax-friendly for recipients, who benefit from a lower rate of just 10% on any gains over and above the value agreed with HMRC when the shares are sold (so long as the sale is at least 24 months after the grant of options).
+EMI schemes are particularly tax-friendly for recipients, who benefit from paying a lower rate on any gains over and above the value agreed with HMRC when the shares are sold (so long as the sale is at least 24 months after the grant of options).

 This is why share schemes make for brilliant incentives.
 Compare that to the standard amount of tax they would incur on an annual bonus (especially for the top earners on a higher tax rate).